glasnt/talks/2019_02_FFSConf/deckset_ffs.md

 ^ If you can throw together a cronjob that means you don't have to wake up at 3am to fix something, go, do that.
 You're awesome.

 ---

+> But **PHP** is objectively bad!
+It's insecure af!
+-- Hacker News, StackOverflow, etc

+---

+# [fit] **PHP** *was* the
+# [fit] **ONLY** way to do things

+^ Back in the back in the day, if you wanted to do any server side functionality.
+It was and still is accessible and popular.

+---

+# [fit] **PHP** is getting
+# [fit] *better*

+^ and it's that popularity that's helped drive dramatic improvements over recent years.

+^ PHP7 is the bees knees by all reports, with improvements to security and efficiency.

+^ but it's critical to remember that

+---

+# [fit] The more **USERS**
+# [fit] the more *MISUSERS*

+^ The more users a product have, the more misuses are popular.

+^ Consider that you hear about all the "problems" with PHP because it's used by more people.
+You don't hear "problems" about less popular languages.

+^ and having a popular language means you'll have more experts but also more beginners.
+Begineers who don't know any better.

+---

+# [fit] *Education* lifts
+# [fit] **ALL OF US**

+^ Educating these beginners to know about the pitfalls and how to work around them. how to build secure apps, is paramount to lifting up the community as a whole

+^ the point and laugh method is not a valid way of improving things.

+---

 > You're not a Python developer.